rackerlabs/technical-blog/_posts/2020-05-08-dba-tips-for-handling-workflow-mailer-issues.md

 #### Script 4

-Use the following single script to change the Mailer values from the backend:
+Use the following single script to change the Workflow Notification Mailer values from the backend:

     $FND_TOP/sql/afsvcpup.sql